Aetherspace/green-stack-starter-demo/README.md

 Aetherspace is an opinionated framework I've made that fills in the gaps of working and building with the GREEN stack:

 - How should I handle responsive design?
-- How do I avoid layout shift when react-native styling does not support media queries or classnames?
+- How do I avoid SSR layout shift when react-native styling does not support media queries or classnames?
+- How can I expose / read public env vars across multiple platforms?
+- Wait, how do I take advantage of next/image on the web when that's not available in React-Native?
 - What's the best way to style and animate my UI elements for both web and mobile?

 Just to name a few.

-While the stack itself is very powerfull, figuring out how to get set up and do certain things can be frustrating and time consuming.
+While the stack itself is very powerful, figuring out how to get set up and do certain things in a write-once way can be frustrating and time consuming.
 To save you time figuring it all out on your own, *Aetherspace* contains a bunch of packages, utils and best-practices to set you up for a free and easy ride to cross-platform success.

 > Aetherspace is also fully optional.
 Usage of the UI primitives, React hooks and JS utils provided by `packages/aetherspace` is recommended but not required.